-Current treatments for arthritis and their limitations
+Current treatments for arthritis and their limitations:

-Several treatment options exist for knee arthritis, but they often come with limitations:
+Several treatment options exist for knee arthritis, but they often come with limitations [3]:

-- Physical Therapy: While it can benefit some patients, it can have limited results.
+While it can benefit some patients, it can have limited results.
 This is especially true for those with advanced arthritis.

-- Corticosteroid Injections: These injections can offer temporary relief.
+These injections can offer temporary relief.
 The effects typically last only a few weeks to months.

-- Knee Replacement Surgery: This invasive procedure provides a more permanent solution.
+This invasive procedure provides a more permanent solution.
 However, it carries risks such as long recovery times and potential complications.

-- Hyaluronic Acid (HA) Injections: HA injections provide lubrication and cushioning in the knee joint.
+HA injections provide lubrication and cushioning in the knee joint.
 While some patients report temporary relief, the effectiveness can vary.
 The results typically last a few weeks to months.

 Genicular Artery Embolization (GAE) is a minimally invasive procedure designed to relieve knee pain caused by OA.
 It works by selectively blocking blood flow to inflamed areas of your knee joint.
 The genicular arteries are small blood vessels that supply blood to the synovial membrane of the knee.
 Genicular artery embolization helps reduce inflammation and pain associated with OA by blocking blood flow to the synovium, which is the tissue that lines the knee joint.